JakubMrowicki/memory-keypad/README.md

 # 10: Credits & Acknowledgments
 * Many thanks to my mentor, Ignatius Ukwuoma for his suggestions and overall support of this project.
 * Thanks to the Slack CI Peer Review Community for spotting issues, always great to have fresh eyes on a project like this.
-* Thanks to [https://stackoverflow.com/a/20457076](Jason Yaraghi and web-tiki) for their response about square divs that maintain their aspect ratio.
+* Thanks to [Jason Yaraghi and web-tiki](https://stackoverflow.com/a/20457076) for their response about responsive square divs that maintain their aspect ratio.

 ### Content
 * All written content is written by myself.